BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/1 Player Hooks/Investigation_Request.md

 **Starting Location**:

-Assigned agents are to meet at The Hollowstone Inn on the first day after the new moon.
+Assigned agents are to meet at the Cognito Inn on the first day after the new moon.

 **Reward**